AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/monetization.md

 ## Branding your add-ons for monetization

-When building your monetization checkout experience, you can use the approved colors, gradients, and iconography to communicate when content or features in your add-on require purchase and when content or features are paid and unlocked.
+When building your checkout experience to monetize your add-ons, you can use the approved colors, gradients, and iconography to communicate when content or features in your add-on require purchase and when content or features are paid and unlocked.

 ### Best practices